CDCgov/NEDSS-Helm/charts/nginx-ingress/README.md

 # Overview

-Contained are the assests needed for nginx-ingress.
+Contained are the assets needed for nginx-ingress.

 ## Values